Photo/Yoshiro Higai

 *4 [Color Sports Club]

-*5 [i-nac (International Nature and Environment Outdoor College)]
+*5 [i-nac (International School of Nature and Outdoor Activities)]

-A vocational school specializing in outdoor activities located in Myoko City, Niigata Prefecture.
-It offers courses in outdoor guides, instructors, and outdoor education, and in addition to full-time lecturers, it also has a luxurious and diverse lineup of special lecturers who are field specialists, such as Daisuke Sasaki.
+A specialized school focusing on outdoor activities located in Myoko City, Niigata Prefecture.
+It offers courses in outdoor guiding, instruction, and outdoor education, and in addition to full-time instructors, it boasts a distinguished and diverse lineup of guest lecturers, including field specialists like Daisuke Sasaki.

 Released in the fall of 2009.
-A feature-length documentary film about Sasaki Daisuke, directed by photographer Yamada Hiroyuki.
-It is notable for its emphasis on the visual beauty of 16mm film and for the comments from many people involved.
-Incidentally, the interviews were conducted by me, Terakura.
+A feature-length documentary film about Daisuke Sasaki, directed by photographer Hiroyuki Yamada.
+It is characterized by its emphasis on the visual beauty of 16mm film and the numerous comments from people involved.
+Incidentally, I, Terakura, was in charge of the interviews.

 *7 [Mighty Jamming]

-Filmed and directed by Hiroyuki Nishio, also known as "jackie."
-This freeski movie label is not limited to any particular genre, and features main riders such as Taisuke Kusunoki, Toru Kawaguchi, and Yoshiya Urata, covering everything from powder to free runs, parks, and street jibs.
+Filmed and directed by Hiroyuki Nishio, also known as "jackie".
+A freeski movie label that doesn't stick to any particular genre, featuring main riders such as Taisuke Kusunoki, Toru Kawaguchi, and Yoshiya Urata, covering everything from powder and freeride to park and street jib.

-He started his career as a snowboard photographer and has served as a director of photography for commercials for top brands such as Panasonic and Toyota.
-He won the Japan Photo Award in 2013.
-He is currently an associate professor at Nagaoka Institute of Design while also working as a photographer.
+Started his career as a snowboard photographer and has worked as a director of photography for commercials for top brands such as Panasonic and Toyota.
+Winner of the Japan Photo Award 2013.
+Currently works as a photographer and is an associate professor at Nagaoka Institute of Design.

-A beautiful town facing a secluded bay, about an hour's drive south from Anchorage, the capital of Alaska.
-It is the base town for the Alyeska Resort and also serves as the base for the Chugach Helicopter.
-It is a ski and snowboard town that is equally as popular as Valdez.
+About an hour's drive south of Anchorage, the capital of Alaska.
+A beautiful town facing a secluded bay.
+It is the base town for the Alieska Resort and also the base for Chugach Helicopter, and is a popular ski and snowboard town that rivals Valdez in popularity.

 Snowboard photographer.
-Debuted in 2010 with the cover photo of "Fall Line."
-Based in Makkari Village at the foot of Mt.
-Yotei in winter and Tateyama in summer.
-For the past few years, he has been stationed at Tateyama Murodo in summer, where he works as a ptarmigan observer.
+Debuted in 2010 with the cover photo for "Fall Line".
+He continues to work in Makari Village at the foot of Mt.
+Yotei during the winter and in Tateyama during the summer.
+For the past few years, he has been stationed at Tateyama Murodo during the summer and works as a ptarmigan observer.

-After snowfall, the snow settles over time, which allows your skis to glide more smoothly.
-Fresh powder that you can tread on endlessly is great, but powder that has settled over time, allowing the snow to glide even more smoothly, is also exquisite.
+After snowfall, the snow cover settles over time, but in return, the skis become more responsive.
+While fresh powder that feels like you can go on forever is great, powder that has settled over time, resulting in even better skiing performance, is also exquisite.

-He studied under his idol Daisuke Sasaki in Myoko and
+He studied under his idol, Daisuke Sasaki, in Myoko,

-was shocked by the Northern Alps in Hakuba.
+and was deeply impressed by the Northern Alps in Hakuba.

 ──What was your first impression when you enrolled in i-nac, an outdoor vocational school, and met your idol, Sasaki Daisuke?